Creating and managing workflows

 • “Timing Nurture – Q4 Prospects”

-The name helps you identify flows in lists and reports.
+The name helps you identify workflows in lists and reports.
 Make it clear enough that you’ll remember what it’s for six months from now.

 Cohort

-Cohorts are folders that group related flows.
+Cohorts are folders that group related workflows.
 Select an existing cohort or create a new one.

 Use cohorts to organize by: